lakowske/bayes-stream/README.md

 ```

 The output is the conditional probability object containing statistics
-and a user message that is human readable.
+and a user message meant to be human readable.